mlhartme/stool/site/src/site/documentation/documentation.md

 Prints the selected stage when called without argument.

-Otherwise cds to the stage directory of the specified <replaceable>stage</replaceable>.
+Otherwise cds to the stage directory of the specified *stage*.

 When called with `none`: cds to the parent directory of the current stage.